unige-geohealth/inAccessMod/TUTORIAL.md

 working with HeRAMS data, we can just skip this part and use the `copy_input` function to copy a health facility shapefile into an appropriate sub-folder (it will copy the input to e.g. /vFacilities/20220524103021/raw).

 Now, let’s say that we are dealing with HeRAMS data and let’s filter the health facilities from our raw health facility tables with the `HeRAMS_filter_hf` function, and create a point shapefile of the filtered facilities with the `HeRAMS_create_hf_facilities` function.
-We need two tables, the one with the responses as text (e.g. “Available”), and the one with responses as codes (e.g. “A1”).
+We need two tables, the one with the responses as text (e.g.“Available”), and the one with responses as codes (e.g. “A1”).
 The functions allows to use example data for Switzerland.

 The function `HeRAMS_filter_hf` requires the main project folder and the